ImpressiveX/DeepOnionHelp/wallet-guides/mac-deeponion-wallet-installation.md

 Important: enter \(~/Library/Application Support\) and then press GO.
 {% endhint %}

-You will be taken to the "Application Support" folder where you will search for the "Deep Onion" folder and open it.
-Next a .conf file and drag it to the "Deep Onion" folder.
+You will be taken to the "Application Support" folder where you will search for the "DeepOnion" folder and open it.
+Next download the .conf file in the link below and drag it to the "DeepOnion" folder.

 {% file src="../.gitbook/assets/deeponion.conf" caption="Download DeepOnion.conf" %}

 **STEP 6**

 You can now open the DeepOnion app.